fyenne/fanyi_r_guangchuangyu_lab/README.md

 ### to use `bing` translate:

-## Steps to Register and Use Azure Translator with the Free Tier

 1. **Register a free Azure account**
    Visit the Azure portal at https://portal.azure.com/ and create a free account.
 A valid Visa or MasterCard is required for verification.
 You will not be charged unless your usage exceeds the free tier limits.